planningcenter/react-rails-hot-loader/README.md

 Second, you have to make sure that `react-hot-loader` is required before `react` and `react-dom`.
 With the combination of webpack and sprockets, it's hard to know where that spot is.
 So you'd probably want to use the patch option (step 3 second bullet).
 That means prepending each entry point with `react-hot-loader/path`, easy.
 But where are my entry points?
 With `webpacker` they're added dynamically based on the files in your packs folder.
 Hmmmm.
 Not so easy.
 This requires some "fun" webpack config massaging that I've saved you from having to do.

-The `react-hot-loader` v4 added a `hot` function that is "supposed" to export a hot version of the wrapped component and also _self-accept_ itself on reload.
+`react-hot-loader` v4 added a `hot` function that is "supposed" to export a hot version of the wrapped component and also _self-accept_ itself on reload.
 I could not get it to work without manually accepting ([the v3 way](https://github.com/gaearon/react-hot-loader#appcontainer-vs-hot)).
 That is where the bulk of this packages logic goes.
 Finding all the modules that could be "hot", and providing a way to self accept and require them easily.

-### What not fast refresh?
+### Why not fast refresh?
 [Fast refresh](https://mariosfakiolas.com/blog/what-the-heck-is-react-fast-refresh) will be the blessed path moving forward and developer experience-wise it offers a couple more features `react-hot-loader` doesn't.
 * it will continue working once we resolve a syntax or a runtime error without having to reload manually 💖
 * local state will be preserved for function components and Hooks out of the box 🍬